UNNC-Fab/2025-1-AL/docs/weeklyassignments/week3.md

 4. Extra credit: design a case around your design

 ---
 This week, I plan to design and manufacture an expansion board using Seeed Studio XIAO ESP32-C3, which can accommodate A4988 stepper motor driver, enabling control of stepper motor.
-Through this practice, I will delve into using LCEDA for PCB design, covering component selection, schematic drawing, circuit layout optimization, and generating 3D views and manufacturing files to ensure the board’s producibility and stability.
+Through this practice, I will delve into using LCEDA for PCB design, covering component selection, schematic drawing, circuit layout optimization, and generating 3D views and manufacturing files to ensure the board's producibility and stability.

 ---
 ## PCB Design Process